polymode/polymode/readme.md

 ## Overview

-Polymode is an emacs package that offers support for multiple major modes inside a single emacs buffer.
-It is lightweight, object oriented and easely extensible.
-Creating new polymode commonly takes several lines of declarations.
+Polymode is an emacs package that offers generic support for multiple major modes inside a single emacs buffer.
+It is lightweight, object oriented and highly extensible.
+Creating new polymodes commonly takes just several lines of code.

-Polymode also provides highly configurable facilities for literate programming.
-Exporters, weavers and tanglers organically integrate into polymode ecosystem and are easy to create and extend.
+Polymode also provides extensible facilities for external literate programming tools such as exporting, weaving and tangling.

 ## Installation